rmarable/ParallelClusterMaker/README.md

 scripts live in ~/src/ParallelClusterMaker/ClusterMaker/performance but come with the following caveats that will be addressed in future releases:

-- AWS Batch is not supported because the scripts are largely written in Python and invoked using shell wrappers.
+- AWS Batch is not currently supported.

 - Cluster submission scripts for Torque support are not provided.